Cherry Rhubarb Pie is a delightful mix of tart and sweet with flavors and textures that leave you craving your next bite.

 Why You Will Love This Recipe

 - Nostalgic: Isn't rhubarb such a nostalgic flavor?
 It seems everyone has a story of someone from their childhood who made a memorable rhubarb recipe.
-Many times those dishes are paired with strawberries, from strawberry preserves to strawberry rhubarb pie.
-But the truth is, rhubarb is incredible with many sweet fruits.
-And the sweet cherries in this pie balance the rhubarb's tart flavor and make it a deliciously perfect dessert for the early summer celebrations.

 - Easy Homemade Recipe: You'll love making this simple old-fashioned cherry rhubarb pie.
 While it does require an oven (try my No Bake Cherry Pie if you don't want to turn your oven on), it is still super easy!
 The filling is made from scratch by mixing a few ingredients together in a bowl - so simple!